dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 A .NET Multi-platform App UI (.NET MAUI) pan gesture recognizer detects the movement of fingers around the screen and can be used to apply that movement to content.
 A typical scenario for the pan gesture is to horizontally and vertically pan an image, so that all of the image content can be viewed when it's being displayed in a viewport smaller than the image dimensions.
 This is accomplished by moving the image within the viewport.

-In .NET MAUI, pan gesture recognition is provided by the `PanGestureRecognizer` class.
+In .NET MAUI, pan gesture recognition is provided by the <xref:Microsoft.Maui.Controls.PanGestureRecognizer> class.
 This class defines the `TouchPoints` property, of type `int`, which represents the number of touch points in the gesture.
 The default value of this property is 1.
 This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

-The `PanGestureRecognizer` class also defines a `PanUpdated` event that's raised when the detected pan gesture changes.
+The <xref:Microsoft.Maui.Controls.PanGestureRecognizer> class also defines a `PanUpdated` event that's raised when the detected pan gesture changes.
 The `PanUpdatedEventArgs` object that accompanies this event defines the following properties:

 - `GestureId`, of type `int`, which represents the id of the gesture that raised the event.
 - `StatusType`, of type `GestureStatus`, which indicates if the event has been raised for a newly started gesture, a running gesture, a completed gesture, or a canceled gesture.